4/25/2019

 Pete Skibitsky

-Thank you.
-Good morning, guys.
+Hey, good morning, guys.
 One more question on missiles, but more from a revenue standpoint.
-Tom, I know you guys kind of organize these of your segments by product area, and I'm wondering, you know, which of the product areas within MS is going to grow the fastest this year to get you to your guidance and just how dependent is the guidance on signing the two multi-years on the SM this year?
+Tom, I know you guys kind of organize each of your segments by product area, and I'm wondering, you know, which of the product areas within MS is going to grow the fastest this year to get you to your guidance, and just how dependent is the guidance on signing the two multi-years on the SM this year?

 speaker